-Activity Evidence that supports this approach Challenge number(s) addressed 2022/23 Pupils to have free access to breakfast club.
+Action (set 2021/22) Evidence that supports this approach Challenge number(s) addressed 2022/23 Update 2023/24 Update Pupils to have free access to breakfast club.
 Our updated evaluation found that supporting schools to run a free of charge, universal breakfast club before school delivered an average of 2 months' additional progress for pupils in Key Stage 1.
 Breakfast club schools also saw an improvement in pupil behaviour and attendance.
-(EEF) 3, 4 Continued in 2022/23 All pupil premium children in KS2 will be given the opportunity to learn a musical instrument and perform in front of an audience.
+(EEF) 3, 4 Continued in 2022/23 An additional member of staff deployed to allow for increased pupil numbers in attendance.
+All pupil premium children in KS2 will be given the opportunity to learn a musical instrument and perform in front of an audience.
 The EEF states that improved outcomes have been identified in English, mathematics and science through arts participation.
-Wider benefits such as more positive attitudes to learning and increased wellbeing have also consistently been reported.
-3 Continued in 2022/23 Employment of an office assistant on a 0.5 contract to release the office manager to provide targeted intervention and support re: attendance 4 Member of staff will work 0.5 daily in order to release the office manager, who will ensure the early identification and intervention of pupils with poor attendance, especially those at risk of being persistently absent.
-Increase the hours of dinner supervisors in order to release teaching assistants to support in class, rather than covering dinner duty 1 Five teaching assistants currently act as dinner supervisors; by increasing the hours of the midday supervisors, three of the five teaching assistants will be able to support in class and ensure a clam transition from dinnertime to afternoon lessons
+Wider benefits such as more positive attitudes to learning and increased well-being have also consistently been reported.
+3 Continued in 2022/23 Year 6 to receive peripatetic music lessons for the first time.
+Employment of an office assistant on a 0.5 contract to release the office manager to provide targeted intervention and support re: attendance 4 Member of staff will work 0.5 daily in order to release the office manager, who will ensure the early identification and intervention of pupils with poor attendance, especially those at risk of being persistently absent.
+Family support worker to take on responsibility for attendance. % of salary covered by PP funding.
+Increase the hours of dinner supervisors in order to release teaching assistants to support in class, rather than covering dinner duty 1 Five teaching assistants currently act as dinner supervisors; by increasing the hours of the midday supervisors, three of the five teaching assistants will be able to support in class and ensure a clam transition from dinnertime to afternoon lessons Discontinued in 2023/24